Johnson & Johnson Innovation - JJDC

 Grant in 2020

-Taza Aya, headquartered in Ann Arbor, Michigan, specializes in non-thermal plasma technologies designed to neutralize airborne pathogens.
-The company's core product is a wearable device, intended for integration into building-scale HVAC systems, which aims to improve respiratory protection and enhance safety in workplaces and public spaces by addressing airborne pathogens.
+Taza Aya, headquartered in Ann Arbor, Michigan, is a technology company specializing in non-thermal plasma solutions.
+It develops and deploys innovative, non-thermal plasma technologies to neutralize airborne pathogens, enhancing air quality and safety in various industries.
+The company's primary focus is on creating a wearable device that integrates into building-scale HVAC systems, aiming to improve respiratory protection and comfort in workplaces and public spaces.

 Datavant